CSMA/CA handles collisions, CSMA/CD detects collisions

-Wireless uses collision avoidance because radios cannot transmit and listen simultaneously.
+Wireless uses collision avoidance because radios are unable to transmit and listen simultaneously.
 More clients means more contention.

-Running Ethernet cable to every device is not practical in every situation.
+Running Ethernet cable to every device is impractical in many situations.
 Maintenance technicians carry laptops between machines.
 Mobile HMIs move along production lines.
 Warehouse scanners roam across large areas.
-Wireless networking provides connectivity where cables cannot reach.
+Wireless networking delivers connectivity where cables are impractical.

 IEEE 802.11 is the family of wireless LAN standards.
 Each amendment defines a new generation with higher speeds or new frequency bands.